Diogo-V/devops-for-all/notes/kubernetes.md

 * All other components interact with API server and keep watch for changes.
 Most of the coordination in Kubernetes consists of a component writing to the API Server resource that another component is watching.
 The second component will then react to changes almost immediately.

 * *Liveness probe* can be used to confirm whether a container should be running or not.
 If not running, kubernetes will kill the container and restart it

+* The *Readiness probe* should be used as an indication that the service is ready to serve requests.
+When combined with Services construct, only containers with the readinessProbe state set to Success will receive requests.